radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 However, the problems with MD5 means that if a someone can view unencrypted RADIUS traffic, even a hobbyist attacker can crack all possible RADIUS shared secrets of eight characters or less.
 Such attacks can also result in compromise of all passwords carried in the User-Password attribute.

 Even if a stronger packet signature method was used as in {{RFC6218}}, it would not fully address the issues with RADIUS.
-Most information in RADIUS is sent in cleartext, and only a few attributes are hidden via obfuscation methods which rely on more "ad hoc" MD5 constructions.
+Most information in RADIUS is sent in clear-text, and only a few attributes are hidden via obfuscation methods which rely on more "ad hoc" MD5 constructions.
 The privacy implications of this openness are severe.

 Any observer of non-TLS RADIUS traffic is able to obtain a substantial amount of personal identifiable information (PII) about users.
 The observer can tell who is logging in to the network, what devices they are using, where they are logging in from, and their approximate location (usually city).
 With location-based attributes as defined in {{RFC5580}}, a users location may be determined to within 15 or so meters outdoors, and with "meter-level accuracy indoors" {{WIFILOC}}.
 An observer can also use RADIUS accounting packets to determine how long a user is online, and to track a summary of their total traffic (upload and download totals).

-When RADIUS/UDP is used across the public Internet, the location of corporate executives can potentially be tracked in real-time (usually 10 minute intervals), to within 15 meters.
+When RADIUS/UDP is used across the public Internet, the location of individuals can potentially be tracked in real-time (usually 10 minute intervals), to within 15 meters.
 Their devices can be identified, and tracked.
 Any passwords they send via the User-Password attribute can be be compromised.
-The negative implications for security and individual safety are obvious.
+The implications for security and individual safety are large, and negative.

 These issues are only partly mitigated when the attributes carried within RADIUS define their own methods to increase security and privacy.
 For example, some authentication methods such EAP-TLS, EAP-TTLS, etc. allow for User-Name privacy and for more secure transport of passwords.
 The use of MAC address randomization can limit device information identification to a particular manufacturer, instead of to a unique device.